Poggesi Umbrellas are built to be robust, even in strong winds.

 Winds up to 38 kph / 24 mph

-You should expect your Poggesi umbrella to cope well and without concern.
-Please remember though – do not leave it open while away from home overnight (and of course on longer trips).
-If in doubt, just close the umbrella.
-It only takes a minute, and conditions can significantly change in our increasingly volatile climate.
+In typical gardens you should expect your Poggesi ‘Piazza’ umbrella to cope well and without concern.
+Remember though – do not leave it open while away from home overnight (and of course on longer trips) – unless you are confident that weather forecasts are giving sure messages about stable conditions.
+If in doubt, just close the umbrella - it only takes a minute, and conditions can change significantly in our increasingly volatile climate.

 Winds up to 49 kph / 30 mph